alphalemon/alphalemon-docs/install-alphalemoncms.rst

 AlphaLemon CMS installation procedure
 =====================================

-AlphaLemon CMS is distributed using `composer`_, so the first thing to do is to get composer.
+AlphaLemon CMS is distributed using `composer`_, so the first thing to do is to grab it from their website.

 .. note::